FabLab-Egypt/website/README.md

 $ clay run
 ```

 1. Finaly to generate a static pages run
 ```
 $ clay build
 ```

 ### Using SCSS/SASS

-To use `SCSS` with `Clay` a work-around was implemented. `settings.py` file form line# 45 to 54, snippt below.
+To use `SCSS` with `Clay` a work-around was implemented. `settings.py` file form line# 45 to 54, snippet below.

 ```
 import sys
 import subprocess
 if 'run' in sys.argv:
     print ">>> Sass is watching for changes.
-Proceese is runing in a seprate screen session." subprocess.call(['screen','-d','-m','sass','--watch','source/assets/stylesheets:source/assets/stylesheets']) elif 'build' in sys.argv:
+Process is running in a separate screen session." subprocess.call(['screen','-d','-m','sass','--watch','source/assets/stylesheets:source/assets/stylesheets']) elif 'build' in sys.argv:
     print "SASS Build"